impactgalaxy/assignment-8-the-reading-room/README.md

 # What I do
 ## Navbar:
-A navbar on my website name on the left side & 5 menu items in the middle: Home, All Books Listed Books, and Pages to Read, Buy and two buttons named “Sign In” and “Sign Up”.I apply the Active route on the navbar and the navbar will be displayed on all pages.
+A navbar on my website name on the left side & 5 menu items in the middle: Home, All Books, Listed Books, Pages to Read, Buy and two buttons named “Sign In” and “Sign Up”.I apply the Active route on the navbar and the navbar will be displayed on all pages.
 ## Banner: